Dodgers vs. Reds Player Props Betting Odds

 Betts Stats

-- Betts heads into this game looking to extend his six-game hit streak.
-In his last 10 outings he is batting .195 with three doubles, eight walks and four RBI.
+- Betts brings a seven-game streak with at least one hit into this contest.
+In his last 10 outings he is batting .200 with three doubles, nine walks and three RBI.

 Betts Recent Games